SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## length

-<details><summary><small>The Length operator returns the number of characters in a string.
+<details><summary><small>The <code>length</code> operator returns the number of characters in a string.
 You can use it in where clauses or to create new fields.</small></summary>

-For example, you'd use the Length operator in free text fields where content is arbitrary to find cases where the field has a substantial amount of text using **length() \> minimum** in a query.
-Or in a case where a long length would be abnormal, you can find these strings quickly using **length() \> 10000** in a query.
+For example, you'd use the Length operator in free text fields where content is arbitrary to find cases where the field has a substantial amount of text using **length() > minimum** in a query.
+Or in a case where a long length would be abnormal, you can find these strings quickly using **length() > 10000** in a query.

 **Syntax**